 Even a small outdoor kitchen on a patio can look amazing if the right colors are used.
 Create the depth with shades to get more effect.

-Patio can accomodate also medium and large outdoor kitchens.
-They take more space, so are not recommended on smaller lots.
+A patio can also accommodate medium and large outdoor kitchens.
+They take more space, so they are not recommended on smaller lots.

 And this is the end.
-After 39 ideas, and 87 pictures you’re ready to research areas that touched you most.
-I hope I helped you a bit in starting your outdoor kitchen journey.
-Please share in the comment section what outdoor kitchen ideas is most appealing to you.
+After 39 ideas and 87 pictures, you’re ready to research the areas that touched you most.
+I hope I helped you a bit about starting your outdoor kitchen journey.
+Please share in the comment section what outdoor kitchen ideas are most appealing to you.